mishraabhishek11/plant-twin/README.md

-# Source AG Assignment App
+# Digital Twin App

-This is an app created for Source AG assignment.
+This is an app to show digital twin of a plant and its frult with diffrent satges.

 ## To run app